-The chances of children growing up in orphanages to successfully integrate into society are not comparable to their peers.
+Children growing up in orphanages struggle with successfully integrating into society in the same way that their peers from normative households might.
 In the vast majority of cases, they achieve only a relatively low level of education and are often directed to apprenticeships within reach of their orphanage for practical reasons.
-It means that their interests or aptitudes are not always fully acknowledged.
-The period of adolescence is challenging for any young person.
-It is even more challenging and complex for young people who have spent most of their childhood in residential care, lack social networks, life experience, role models and are generally disadvantaged.
-These children and young people come from the relative prosperity of the children’s home environment, and real-life situations are still alien to them.
+This means that their interests or aptitudes are not always fully discovered or acknowledged.
+Whilst adolescence is challenging for any young person, it is even more challenging and complex for young people who have spent most of their childhood in residential care, as they lack social networks, life experience, role models and are generally disadvantaged.
+Children and young people growing up in the relative prosperity of children’s home environments often find real-life situations unsettling and perplexing.
 They have very distorted ideas about work-life and lack role models for developing work habits.
-This unpreparedness often leads to their failure, and a vicious circle of turnover, unemployment and dependence on social welfare.
-This is what the project wants to prevent and help them gain independence after leaving home.
+This unpreparedness often leads to their failure, initiating a vicious circle of turnover, unemployment and dependence on social welfare.
+This project aims to break this cycle and help them gain independence after leaving home.

 Long-term objectives of the project